 There is a provision in the Social Security Act that does not allow Medicare beneficiaries to have any costs passed on to them if there is no Cost of Living Adjustment (COLA) to cover that increased premium.
 However, this is not the case for those people who do not receive Social Security Benefits or do not have their Medicare Part B premiums deducted from those checks.

 About 70% of the 50 million Medicare recipients do have those premiums deducted from their Social Security checks so those beneficiaries’ premiums will remain stable at $104.90 this year.

 This premium increase will mostly affect those people who have chosen to hold off on taking Social Security retirement payments, either because they are still working, or because they are utilizing social security maximization techniques.

-So if you are either not receiving social security benefits, or a high income earner, brace yourself for higher Part B premiums in 2016, unless Congress or Health and Human Services does something about it.
+So if you are either not receiving social security benefits or a high-income earner, brace yourself for higher Part B premiums in 2016, unless Congress or Health and Human Services do something about it.